-If a student does not meet each of the above requirements, his/her file may be forwarded to the Admissions Committee for individual consideration.
-The Committee then decides the student's status from the following alternatives: unconditional admission, conditional admission, or rejection.
+If a student does not meet the criteria for admission, his/her file may be forwarded to the Admissions Committee for individual consideration.
+The Committee may decides the student's status from the following alternatives: unconditional admission, conditional admission, or rejection.
 The Committee reserves the right to limit the number of credit hours for which a student may register and/or restrict the student from attending accelerated classes.